A Review: What Is Contract Signing?

 - Signing Under Duress or Without Understanding - Parties should never sign a contract under duress or if they feel threatened or pressured to do so.
 Signing under such circumstances can render the agreement invalid or subject to challenge in a court of law.
 It is equally important to never sign any contract you do not fully understand, as the general legal principle holds that anyone who signs a written document is bound by its terms.
 Always review the contract carefully, seek clarification on unclear provisions, and consult legal counsel if necessary before signing.

-Best Practices To Implement Before Signing a Contract
+Best Practices for Signing a Contract

 - Clarify any unclear terms.
 If any provisions or language in the contract are unclear, seek clarification before signing.
 It is important that all parties have the same understanding of the agreement.
 If necessary, request revisions from the other parties to ensure the terms accurately reflect what was agreed upon.